 On the other side of the building, overlooking the harbour and the fishing boats that may well supply your dinner, there is a cosy bar with a stove in what was once a snooker room - hung with specially commissioned artwork inspired by local scenes, it makes a lovely place to meet and relax before or after your meal.

-The restaurant has recently been completely refurbished and this large, bright room is smartly and very comfortably set up for diners to get the most possible enjoyment from a meal here and it is extremely popular with local diners - who especially appreciate the value offered by lunch and early dinner menus.
+A large, bright room that is smartly and very comfortably set up for diners to get the most possible enjoyment from a meal here, the restaurant is extremely popular with local diners - who especially appreciate the value offered by lunch and early dinner menus.